-Zazzle.com is basically the the same exact thing as cafepress, and which one is better is a hotly contested issue.
-A Google search for "Cafepress vs. Zazzle" reveals endless arguing back and forth over which is better.
+Zazzle.com is the same kind of platform as CafePress, and I definitely prefer Zazzle, but that could mostly just be because it's the one I got used to (the designing of products seems easier to me on Zazzle).
+Which site is better is actually a hotly contested issue.
+A Google search for "Cafepress vs. Zazzle" reveals endless arguing back and forth in forums over which is better.
 I have used both sites, there are things I like about each, and things I don't.
 It really comes down to personal preference.
-I will say the first time I ordered some postcards off of Zazzle, they didn't come as had been pictured.
-I do like the sites ease of use over Cafepress, and that they allow more freedom in customizing the products.
+They have a wide range of products from cell phone cases to pillows to posters and back.
+Here is a poster I licensed them one of my pastel paintings:

 This is an online community of artists where you create a profile and promote your works.
 It seems to be better suited for a certain style of art–more underground stuff if that makes any sense.

-Taking Good Photos: If you are going to put your art on the internet in anyway, it's really crucial to learn how to take great images of you art.
-I recommend this article by empty easel: Empty Easel on photographing art.
+Taking Good Photos: If you are going to put your art on the internet in any way, it's really crucial to learn how to take great images of you art.
+I recommend this article by Empty Easel: Empty Easel on photographing art.

 Social Media/Networking Sites:

 Pinterest is of course good, as it is an image based social media network where people "pin" images–especially art–that they like.
 You will want your website to include the pin tool so people can add your art this way.
-Read my article about it below.
+Search for "Pinterest Goodies" to add that functionality.